martin-papy/qdrant-loader/docs/CONTRIBUTING.md

-# Contributing to QDrant Loader Monorepo
+# Contributing to QDrant Loader

 We welcome contributions to both the QDrant Loader and MCP Server packages!
 This guide will help you get started.

 ## 🏗️ Project Structure

-This is a monorepo containing two main packages:
+This is a repository containing two main packages:

 ```text
 qdrant-loader/